You are here

 - Spelling errors and bad grammar

-- Odd formatting (e.g., incorrect use of capital letters, punctuation, or line returns)
+- Odd formatting (e.g., incorrect use of capital letters, punctuation, spacing, or line returns)

 - No real person's name included either in the greeting or the signature

 - A return or reply-to email address that is spoofed.
-You can view "full headers" to see what is listed as the actual return address.
+You can view "full headers" to see what is listed as the actual return address or check the TO header as soon as you click reply.

 - If a password is being requested, you know the email is not legitimate.
 We will never request your password.
-Look at what else is being requested as well (e.g., requesting your country or territory should also throw up flags that it's not us requesting the information)
+Look at what else is being requested as well (e.g., requesting your country, territory, or webmail URL should also throw up flags that it's not us requesting the information)

 - No mention of a phone number to call or person to contact